-Basic manufacturing remains an important part of the ECC region's economy.
-Employment in assembly, food processing and agribusiness firms sustain many local economies in the region.
-A review of the top ten manufacturers in each county turns up manufacturers like Electrolux, Moen Incorporated, Bosch Home Appliances, Guilford Mills, US Marine Navassa, Weyerhaeuser, Franklin Baking, Company, Aar Manufacturing, Goerlichs, Cooper Standard Automotive NC LLC and Georgia-Pacific LLC.
-In food processing / agribusiness, companies like Butterball LLC, Smithfield Foods, House of Raeford, Bay Valley Foods, Sanderson Farms, Styron Crab Company and Mount Olive Pickle are representative of the industry.
+Basic manufacturing remains an important part of the regional economy.
+A review of the top ten manufacturers in each county includes Electrolux, Moen Incorporated, Bosch Home

-Strength: Airports, Rail and State Port
+Appliances, Guilford Mills, US Marine Navassa, Weyerhaeuser, Franklin Baking, Company, Aar

+Manufacturing, Goerlichs, Cooper Standard Automotive NC LLC, Georgia-Pacific LLC, Bally

+Refrigerated Boxes and Frank Door.
+In food processing / agribusiness, Butterball LLC, Smithfield boatbuilding and marine-related manufacturing companies in the Region, including Hatteras

+Foods, House of Raeford, Bay Valley Foods, Sanderson Farms, Styron Crab Company and Mount

+Olive Pickle are representative of the industry.
+There are numerous large and small

+Yachts, Parker Marine, and Jarrett Bay Boatworks.

+Strength: Airports, Rail, State Port and Intracoastal Waterway the Region: Albert J. Ellis in Jacksonville (Onslow County) and Coastal Carolina in New Bern

-There are eight regional airports in North Carolina and two of the eight are in the ECC region: Albert J. Ellis in Jacksonville (Onslow County) and Coastal Carolina in New Bern (Craven County).
-It is estimated that the output for these two facilities is \$416,230,000.
-Additionally there are six general aviation airports: Duplin County Field (Kenansville/Duplin County), Henderson Field (Wallace/Duplin County), Kinston Regional Jetport (Kinston/Lenoir County), Michael J. Smith Field (Beaufort/Carteret County), Mount Olive Municipal Field (Mount Olive/Wayne County), and Wayne Executive Jetport (Goldsboro/Wayne County).
-Together their output is \$578,880,000.
-The combined output of the airports in our region is \$995,110,000.
+There are eight regional commercial passenger airports in North Carolina, two of which are in

+(Craven County).
+It is estimated that the annual economic impact of these two facilities is

+\$416,230,000.
+Additionally there are six general aviation airports: Duplin County Airport

+(Kenansville/Duplin County), Henderson Field (Wallace/Duplin County), Kinston Regional

+Jetport (Kinston/Lenoir County), Michael J. Smith Field (Beaufort/Carteret County), Mount Olive Municipal Airport (Mount Olive/Wayne County), and Wayne Executive Jetport (Goldsboro/Wayne County).
+Together their annual economic impact is \$578,880,000.
+The combined annual economic impact of the airports in the Region is \$995,110,000.

-In terms of rail connection there is significant benefit derived from the mainline railroad (Norfolk Southern) with access to the port of Morehead City a vital break bulk terminal along the eastern seaboard.
-The State Port in Morehead City is a mere four miles from the Atlantic Ocean and has ample on site warehousing and open storage.
-In addition to rail access from the port there is Highway 70 that connects to the North Carolina Global Transpark and the City of Raleigh.
+In terms of rail connection there is significant benefit derived from the mainline railroad (Norfolk Southern) with access to the Port of Morehead City, a significant bulk and breakbulk terminal along the eastern seaboard.
+The in Morehead City Port is a mere four miles from the Atlantic Ocean and has ample on-site warehousing and open storage.
+In addition to rail access from the port, Highway 70 connects the Port of Morehead City to the North Carolina Global Transpark and the urban center of the State.
+The Intracoastal Waterway (ICW) brings visitors and business from across the Atlantic Ocean and states along the east coast of the United States.
+The ICW makes the area attractive to international businesses considering relocation to the Southeastern United States.